lashoun/upgraded-fefates-randomizer/README.md

 python updated_randomizer.py -h
 ```
   - Refer to the section "All Options" below for the details.
+  - If you did not select the option "Anna" / "Amiibo characters" / "Children" in the randomizer, you have to use the options `-ba` / `-bac` / `-bc` respectively.

 8. If the script ran successfully, you should have two files named `RandomizerSettingsUpdated.xml` and `ClassSpread.csv` in the data folder.
 Otherwise, try to run one more time, and if it fails again, raise an issue on this repository.
     - `ClassSpread.csv` contains on each line the original character, their replacement and the class assigned to the replacement.
 I recommend respecting the file's assignements for more fun and challenge.